pulumi/examples/aws-py-voting-app/blogpost.md

-    Creating a Python ECS Application Using Flask, Redis, and Pulumi
+# Creating a Python AWS Application Using Flask, Redis, and Pulumi

+*Meet Vova Ivanov---one of the Pulumi summer interns.
+He'll be writing about his experiences learning Pulumi while modernizing a web app and its underlying infrastructure.*

-Having recently begun developing with Pulumi, I have taken it upon myself to learn as much about its inner workings and processes as I could.
-To that end, I have decided to construct a production-level application using it, and to document each step that I take and its impact on my progress as I go along.
+I've recently started developing with Pulumi, and have begun to explore its inner workings and mechanisms.
+I decided to construct a production-level application, and to document each step that I take and my progress as I go along.

-This blog post will feature an existing [Typescript voting app example](https://www.pulumi.com/docs/tutorials/aws/aws-ts-voting-app/) be fully re-created step by step in Python, using Flask as the frontend, and Redis as the backend.
-In future blog posts, we will explore how to change the front and backends, how to upgrade the app with additional AWS services, and even how to migrate from one cloud provider to another.
+This blog post features recreating the existing [Typescript voting app example](https://www.pulumi.com/docs/tutorials/aws/aws-ts-voting-app/) step by step in Python with Flask as the frontend and Redis as the backend.
+In future blog posts, we will explore how to change the front and backends, how to upgrade the app with additional AWS services, and migrating from one cloud provider to another.

 ---

-The first few lines of the __main\__.py file indicate which libraries need to be imported, and describe a pair of configuration options that will be used by the application.
+The first few lines of the `__main\__.py` file indicate which libraries need to be imported, and describe a pair of configuration options that will be used by the application

 ```python
 import json
 import pulumi